-The types of financial instruments valued based on quoted market prices in markets that are not active, broker or dealer quotations or alternative pricing sources with reasonable levels of price transparency include certain Canadian treasury securities (primarily agency debt obligations) and U.S. municipal bonds.
+The types of financial instruments valued based on quoted market prices in markets that are not active, broker or dealer quotations or alternative pricing sources with reasonable levels of price transparency include certain Canadian treasury securities (primarily agency debt obligations).
 The primary inputs to value Cintas' marketable securities is the respective instruments future cash flows based on its stated yield and the amount a market participant would pay for a similar instrument.
-The valuation technique used for Cintas' marketable securities classified within Level 2 of the fair market value hierarchy is primarily the market approach.
+The valuation technique used for Cintas' marketable securities classified within Level 2 of the fair value hierarchy is primarily the market approach.
 Primarily all of Cintas' marketable securities are actively traded and the recorded fair value reflects current market conditions.
 However, due to the inherent volatility in the investment market, there is at least a possibility that recorded investment values may change in the near term.

-The funds invested in Canadian marketable securities are not expected to be repatriated, but instead are expected to be invested indefinitely in foreign subsidiaries.
 Interest, realized gains and losses and declines in value determined to be other than temporary on available-for-sale securities are included in interest income or expense.
 The cost of the securities sold is based on the specific identification method.
-The amortized cost basis of the marketable securities as of May 31, 2011 and 2010 is \$87.3 million and \$154.9 million, respectively.
-Purchases of marketable securities were \$62.7 million, \$64.4 million and \$122.7 million for the fiscal years ended May 31, 2011, 2010 and 2009, respectively.
-All contractual maturities are due within one year.
+There were no outstanding marketable securities as of May 31, 2012.
+The amortized cost basis of marketable securities as of May 31, 2011 was \$87.3 million.
+Purchases of marketable securities were \$579.7 million, \$62.7 million and \$64.4 million for the fiscal years ended May 31, 2012, 2011 and 2010, respectively.
+The outstanding marketable securities as of May 31, 2011, all had contractual maturities due within one year.

-Accounts receivable, net and current accrued liabilities include foreign currency average rate options and forward contracts.
+Current accrued liabilities as of May 31, 2011, included foreign currency average rate options and forward contracts.
 The fair value of Cintas' foreign currency average rate options and forward contracts are based on similar exchange traded derivatives (market approach) and are, therefore, included within Level 2 of the fair value hierarchy.